-Netflix has just confirmed that Season 2 of The Witcher is indeed coming and here we will break down everything we know so far about the next chapter of the Henry Cavill series.
+With Season 1 of The Witcher come and gone, we look into the future and see what Season 2 has in store for us.
+Here we will break down everything we know so far about the next chapter of the Henry Cavill series.

 How many episodes will be in Season 2?